PolySaken-I-Am/guidebooklib/README.txt

-			next="modname_next.png",                       ---- the filename of an image to use for the 'next page' button prev="modname_prev.png",                       ---- the filename of an image to use for the 'previous page' button start="modname_start.png"                      ---- the filename of an image to use for the 'first page' button },
+			next="modname_next.png",                       ---- the filename of an image to use for the 'next page' button prev="modname_prev.png",                       ---- the filename of an image to use for the 'previous page' button start="modname_start.png"                      ---- the filename of an image to use for the 'first page' button textcolor="black"                             ---- the general color of the text.
+Default is white.
+An exhaustive list can be found here => https://drafts.csswg.org/css-color/#named-colors label_textcolor="dimgray"                      ---- the color of the text inside the clickable sections.
+Same as textcolor if not specified.
+		},
 		buttonGeneric="modname_button.png",                --- A generic button image
 	},